The 2021 Formula One season is underway!

 There are no new teams coming onto the grid in F1 2021, but two teams are changing their name.

 Renault will be morphing into Alpine F1 Team for 2021, while Racing Point will turn into Aston Martin.

-While the 2020 season was full of amazing new venues like Portimao and the return of Imola, the F1 2021 calendar is a return to usual.
-There are two unknowns on the calendar though.
+While the 2020 season was full of amazing new venues like Portimao and the return of Imola, there is every possibility of these two tracks featuring due to changes in the calendar.

 As with the last two years, we expect the F2 category to remain in the game.
 This should be in the form of the F2 2020 grid, as with previous games.

 An F2 update will then be introduced to bring the 2021 F2 grid to the game.